COVID-19 Updates at St. Elizabeth's Medical Center

-- Other extenuating circumstances (such as hospice and end-of-life care) will also be considered based on the best interest and needs of the individual patient.
-All exceptions must be approved by the care team.
+- Hospice/End-of-Life Care: visitation will be considered based on the best interest and needs of the patient.
+Exceptions must be approved by the care team.

-- Please note: For patients with physical and intellectual disabilities, one (1) support person over the age of 18 is permitted.
-Support persons must pass our screening process, and there are no restrictions on visiting hours for support persons.
+- Please Note: for patients with physical and intellectual disabilities, ONE support person over the age of 18 is permitted.
+Support persons must pass screening process, and there are no restrictions on visiting hours for support persons.